 Holt made his return from an extended stint on the injured list against the Indians on May 27.
 He’s hit safely in all three games of that series with a double in the finale, scoring three runs with two RBI.

 Chargois has made two appearances this season, throwing 1.2 innings in April.
 While he waits for his next call up, he’s maintained a 1.35 ERA with the Dodgers’ AAA affiliate in Oklahoma City through 16 appearances.

 Placed on the injured list with soreness in his throwing shoulder in late May, Dodgers’ pitcher Cingrani has yet to make his 2019 debut.

 After appearing with the Twins in four games in April, Duffey returned to the minor leagues.
-In seven appearances he’s allowed eight hits in 13.2 innings with a dazzling 1.32 ERA.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+In seven appearances he’s allowed eight hits in 13.2 innings with a dazzling 1.32 ERA.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Basketball 2020 Game Preview: Men at UTEP | Women at UAB

 - Rice Baseball 2020: Previewing the UC Irvine series

 - Rice Women’s Basketball Preview: Owls seek rebound vs North Texas